JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 }
 ```

-> For the latest available version of the plugin, check its [releases page](https://github.com/vanniktech/gradle-maven-publish-plugin/releases).
+> For the latest available version of the plugin, check its [Releases page](https://github.com/vanniktech/gradle-maven-publish-plugin/releases).
 >
 {style="note"}